 Cornbread is a great accompaniment to many meals.
 I truly enjoy a really good cornbread, no matter how it’s made…in a loaf, muffins or a cast iron skillet.
 It’s the Southern girl in me.
 Recently I had a friend over and served these muffins as a side with main salad.
-The week 18 recipe for the 52 Week New Recipe Challenge comes from the Once Upon a Chef blog.
 They were the perfect texture and, by not using paper muffin liners, they get a crispy edge.
 Reheating them is easy.
 In the oven is best.
 I just put them on a baking sheet and reheated in a 350 degree F. oven for about 8 minutes.
 The edge was crispier after reheating.
 Serve these muffins with fried chicken, an entree salad, salisbury steak, soups, chili or any comfort food.

 3/4 cup yellow cornmeal